-

 Issue in Context

 Over the past two decades, feminist critics and practitioners have become an essential part of the discipline of international relations (IR).
 Feminist IR emerged in the late 1980s.
 The end of the Cold War brought about a re-evaluation of traditional IR theory which opened up a space for gendering international relations.
 Cynthia Enloe’s Bananas, Beaches and Bases (Pandora Press 1990) is one of the most influential publications in feminist IR.
-In this book, Enloe poses a Read more
+In this book, Enloe poses a simple question: What happens to our understanding Read more

 Transnational Gender and Sexuality Symposium